ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 \end{aligned}
 $$

-Writing each factorial as a product integral reveals that this computation was very flawed, however.
-It's incorrect in the very first line
+Which seems bad.
+But writing each factorial as a product integral reveals that this computation was very flawed, however.
+In fact it was incorrect from the very first line:

 $$
 \begin{aligned}